 About NFS 3262 A

-Study of U.S. public health nutrition policies, programs and practices and their impact on people in Vermont and other states.
+Study of U.S. public health nutrition policies, programs and practices.
 Emphasis on community nutrition program planning including needs assessment, intervention development and evaluation.
+Prerequisite: Minimum Junior or Graduate standing.

 Notes